-- Initial per capita health care costs for those PERACare enrollees under the PERA benefit structure who are expected to attain age 65 and older ages and are not eligible for premium-free Medicare Part A benefits were updated to reflect the change in costs for the 2020 plan year. - The health care cost trend rates for Medicare Part A premiums were revised to reflect the then current expectation of future increases in rates of inflation applicable to Medicare Part A premiums. - Price inflation assumption decreased from 2.40 percent per year to 2.30 percent per year. - Real wage growth assumption decreased from 1.10 percent per year to 0.70 percent per year. - Real rate of investment return assumption increased from 4.85 percent per year, net of investment expenses to 4.95 percent per year, net of investment expenses. - Wage inflation assumption decreased from 3.50 percent per year to 3.00 percent per year. - Salary scale assumptions were revised to align with revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumptions for the School Division were changed to the PubT-2010 Employee Table with generational projection using scale MP-2019. - Post-retirement non-disabled mortality assumptions for the School Division were changed to the PubT-2010 Healthy Retiree Table, adjusted as follows: - Males: 112 percent of the rates prior to age 80 and 94 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Females: 83 percent of the rates prior to age 80 and 106 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Post-retirement non-disabled beneficiary mortality assumptions were changed to the Pub-2010 Contingent Survivor Table, adjusted as follows: - Males: 97 percent of the rates for all ages, with generational projection using scale MP-2019. - Females: 105 percent of the rates for all ages, with generational projection using scale MP-2019. - Disabled mortality assumptions were changed to the PubNS-2010 Disabled Retiree Table using 99 percent of the rates for all ages with generational projection using scale MP-2019. - The mortality tables described above are generational mortality tables on a benefit-weighted basis.
+- Initial per capita health care costs for those PERACare enrollees under the PERA benefit structure who are expected to attain age 65 and older ages and are not eligible for premium-free Medicare Part A benefits were updated to reflect the change in costs for the 2020 plan year. - The health care cost trend rates for Medicare Part A premiums were revised to reflect the then current expectation of future increases in rates of inflation applicable to Medicare Part A premiums. - Price inflation assumption decreased from 2.40 percent per year to 2.30 percent per year. - Real wage growth assumption decreased from 1.10 percent per year to 0.70 percent per year. - Real rate of investment return assumption increased from 4.85 percent per year, net of investment expenses to 4.95 percent per year, net of investment expenses. - Wage inflation assumption decreased from 3.50 percent per year to 3.00 percent per year. - Salary scale assumptions were revised to align with revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumptions for the School Division were changed to the PubT-2010 Employee Table with generational projection using scale MP-2019. - Post-retirement non-disabled mortality assumptions for the School Division were changed to the PubT-2010 Healthy Retiree Table, adjusted as follows:

-PAGOSA PEAK OPEN SCHOOL NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION CHANGES IN BENEFIT TERMS AND ACTUARIAL ASSUMPTIONS For the Year Ended June 30, 2022
+NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION CHANGES IN BENEFIT TERMS AND ACTUARIAL ASSUMPTIONS For the Year Ended June 30, 2023